 Origins, Myth and Lore.
 All we know about Demons is just based on assumptions and suppositions, but when asking about their origin, there is not much more left than wild speculation and guesswork.
 Ozzot and Mondrakken introduce their paragraph about this issue with the simple statement: "The question from where Demons really originate is difficult to answer" and only quote Zhyron the Elder: "About the Netherbeasts" (p.
 32 f. and 3 , a prominent sage about what most humans of Santharia believe:

-says more about Zhyron‘s attitude towards Demons though than about their origin
+This quote says more about Zhyron‘s attitude towards Demons though than about their origin - the Netherworlds.

 Ozzot's and Mondrakken's view of the elven beliefs, is discussed heavily today.
 Elves do believe, as already mentioned, that the origin of the Demons lies in the Darkwinds.
 (It is recommended dearly to read up this entry!)
 But today's view is different from that of Mondrakken, who thought, that there were perhaps more simpleminded Darkwinds and more complex ones: